 For the first time since 2010, Singapore has emerged as the world's most competitive economy, according to the IMD World Competitiveness Rankings.
 This comes as the United States slipped from the top spot, while economic uncertainty took its toll on conditions in Europe.

-The island nation’s rise to the top was driven by its advanced technological infrastructure, the availability of skilled labor, favorable immigration laws, and efficient ways to set up new businesses.
+The island nation's rise to the top was driven by its advanced technological infrastructure, the availability of skilled labour, favorable immigration laws, and efficient ways to set up new businesses.

 Hong Kong SAR held on to second place, helped by a benign tax and business policy environment and access to business finance.

 The United States came in third as the initial boost to confidence from President Donald Trump's first wave of tax policies appears to have faded.
 While still setting the pace globally for levels of infrastructure and economic performance, the competitiveness of the world's biggest economy was hit by higher fuel prices, weaker hi-tech exports and fluctuations in the value of the dollar.

 Switzerland climbed to fourth place from fifth, helped by economic growth, the stability of the Swiss franc and high-quality infrastructure.